A Passive Software-Defined Radio-based mmWave Sensing System for Blind Integrated Communication and Sensing: Experimental Setup

 \subsection{System Configuration and Deployment}

 The hardware platform, as detailed in Section~III, was utilized for all measurements.
 A photograph of the system in operation is shown in Fig.~\ref{fig:hardware_closeup}.
 In this study, the system is configured to be operated at 25.1~GHz for performing real-world experiment.
-A license-free commercial transmitter (NTG-2025) operating at 25.1~GHz was used as the ambient signal source, which is not cooperative with the sensing system.
-The downconverters utilized in this work are ADMV1013 (Analog Devices) which covers a wide frequency range from approximately 24~GHz to 44~GHz, allowing for flexible adaptation to various operational environments.
+A license-free commercial transmitter (NTG-2501) operating at 25.1~GHz was used as the ambient signal source, which is not cooperative with the sensing system.
+The downconverters utilized in this work are ADMV1014 (Analog Devices) which covers a wide frequency range from approximately 24~GHz to 44~GHz, allowing for flexible adaptation to various operational environments.
 The synthesizer is ADF4372 (Analog Devices).
 The LO frequency generated from the synthesizer is 5.8~GHz and input to the downconverter.
-Each ADMV1013 multiplies the shared LO by a factor of four to generate a \SI{23.2}{\giga\hertz} LO signal for mixer.
+Each ADMV1014 multiplies the shared LO by a factor of four to generate a \SI{23.2}{\giga\hertz} LO signal for mixer.
 By mixing with \SI{23.2}{\giga\hertz} LO signal, the ambient \SI{25.10}{\giga\hertz} signals are coherently down-converted to IF of \SI{1.9}{\giga\hertz} for both channels.
 Subsequently, the IF signals are routed to the single dual-channel SDR (LimeSDR-USB, Lime Microsystems) via the high-frequency input ports.

 In the system deployment, the distance between the Tx and the Rx1 was set to approximately 2.2~m.
 A baseline separation of 1~cm was maintained between the Rx1 and Rx2, with the antennas placed in a back-to-back configuration.
 All antennas were positioned at a uniform height of 1~m above the floor.
 The SDR sampling rate was set to 15~MS/s.
-The $x_p$, which determines the window size of signal frame, is set to 5th percentile.
+The $x_p$, which determines the window size of signal frame, is set to 5th percentile. {The key system parameters are summarized in Table~\ref{tab:system_parameters}.